zhengshoujian/darknet-yolo-segmentation/README.md

-2、with the command "./darknet segmenter train the/path/to/cfg/data the/paht/to/cfg/file the/path/to/weights/files" to train
+2、with the command "./darknet segmenter train the/path/to/cfg/data the/paht/to/cfg/file the/path/to/weights/files" to train on your data